mbaumer/us_hep_funding/docs/_states/NV.md

 # NV -- Sen. Catherine Cortez Masto (D) and  Sen. Dean Heller (R)
 ## Committees
+Catherine Cortez Masto is the #8 Democrat on the Senate Energy Subcommittee on Energy

+Catherine Cortez Masto is the #11 Democrat on the Senate Committee on Energy and Natural Resources

 Catherine Cortez Masto is the #13 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Catherine Cortez Masto is the #11 Democrat on the Senate Committee on Energy and Natural Resources

 Dean Heller is the #8 Republican on the Senate Committee on Commerce, Science, and Transportation